Representation on a Contingency Fee Basis

 are successful in your case, either by obtaining a settlement or verdict,

-Law Office.
-In this way, a contingency fee is contingent upon winning
+Sweetser Law Office.
+In this way, a contingency fee is dependent upon winning your case.
+Only

-your case.
-Only if your case is successful does a percentage of the money
+if your case is successful does a percentage of the money received at

-received at settlement or after a verdict go to our office while the majority
+settlement or after a verdict go to our office while the majority will

 There are several benefits of contingency fees, including: